mcilhargey/toy/README.md

 - **game code first**, toy is first and foremost meant to build games in native c++ code, in direct contact with the core systems. this allows for much greater control than typical scripting in-engine.
 - **versatile**, toy is designed from the start with complex games in mind, such as strategy or role playing games, by giving full control over its powerful user interface and rendering systems.
 - **zero-cost tools**, reflection automatically extends your game core code for seamless scripting, editing, inspection of your game objects, types and procedures in the built-in tools/editor.
-- **educative**, toy aims to provide simplest technical solutions to typical game programming problems, to be easily studied and understood, hoping to be a driver of education on game development topics.
+- **educative**, toy aims to provide simplest technical solutions to typical game programming problems, easily studied and understood, hoping to be a driver of education on game development topics.
 - **fast iteration**, coupling seamless bindings of both built-in systems and game code to various scripting languages, hot-reload of native code, and immediate UI and rendering, toy provides fast iteration speeds.

 ### features